-PAYMENT OF PLAN EXPENSES.
+30. PAYMENT OF PLAN EXPENSES.

-The Company will bear all costs of administering and carrying out the Plan; provided however, participating employees shall bear all costs incurred subsequent to the issuance of stock certificates pursuant to Section the Company This Plan was duly by resolution at a of Secr etary of th e Company meeting of This Plan was duly the stockholders he а Secr etary of th e Company
+The Company will bear all costs of administering and carrying out the Plan; provided however, participating employees shall bear all costs incurred subsequent to the issuance of stock certificates pursuant to Section 11.

+This Plan was duly adopted and approved by the Board of Directors of the Company by resolution at a meeting held on the $$ of $$, 199.